 Applying for Admission

-In accordance with the Texas record-retention requirements, the Admissions Office will keep an application for admission on file for one year.
+In accordance with the Texas record-retention requirements, the Admissions office will keep an application for admission on file for one year (if the student does not enroll in classes for the term they applied for).
 After that date, the office will destroy the application for admission and file contents.

 Safety and Security